mironside/mironside.github.io-nope/_posts/2015-06-08-set-data-structure.md

 free(s);
 {% endhighlight %}

 Now the Bag can be trivially memcpy'd and realloc'd as a single block of data and is always internally consistent.
+But there is also a downside to this approach, too.
+Realloc'ing the Bag can return a different pointer invalidating other references to the Bag.
+With an internal items pointer realloc'ing the items inside the Bag won't break other references to the Bag.

 Finally, the Bag isn't very useful if it only works with ints.
 A template can be used to parameterize the type of the items array.